 Plants are also indexed by category, i.e. Plants of Home and Garden, Trees and Shrubs, Fruits and Vegetables, Herbs, Grains and Grasses, Cacti and Succulents, Water Plants, Bonsai, and Orchids.

-Plants of Home and Garden, Trees and Shrubs, Herbs
+Plants of Home and Garden, Cacti and Succulents

 [ Read More ]

 Plant Propagation Techniques

 Grow'Em features details on numerous plant propagation techniques: growing from seed, cuttings, or layering.
 Division, grafting, the growing of plants from bare-root specimens, and bulb techniques are covered.